Goldsmith Primary Academy, Goldsmith Road, Harden, Walsall, WS3 1DL

 About the ASPIRE Curriculum

 Windsor Academy Trust's (WAT) ASPIRE Curriculum has been co-constructed by leaders and staff from across our family of schools.
-Over the last few years, we have sharpened the content so that it is ambitious, challenging and exciting for all pupils.
+The content is ambitious, challenging and exciting for all pupils.
 Each time the next curriculum theme comes into cycle, our staff work together in trust-wide year groups to evaluate previous learning and further develop future theme content.
 This powerful cycle of collaboration has put curriculum development and subject knowledge at the heart of school life.

 It has been designed to give our young people the knowledge, skills, understanding and experiences to be successful in learning and in life.
 We have used some of the critical research in cognitive science to help underpin our approach.
 For example, the use of interleaving and retrieval practice to help pupils’ retention of knowledge.

-How does the ASPIRE Framework fit into the ASPIRE Curriculum?
+How does the ASPIRE Framework fit into the Curriculum?

 What does our medium term planning look like?